pravals17/Misc-Scripts-TextAnalysis/README.md

   6. Assam Tribune
   7. Incredible Orissa

 The scrapers are scheduled using cron jobs in a unix server.
-The news reports scrpaed are stored in a MySQL database.
+The news reports scraped are stored in a MySQL database.